mkiser/WTFJHT/faq.md

 **Why is the podcast narrated with an AI voice?
 Why not record it yourself?** Using a clone of my voice to then read my words to make my work available to more people in more places — all for free and without ads – is about scaling my labor; not replacing it.
 My time and money aren’t resources I can scale.
 Using a clone of my voice is one way I can bring back the audio edition a consistent and sustainable way without compromising the core work.

 **Is this replacing the newsletter?** No. The newsletter remains the primary product from which everything else flows.
 The podcast is simply an extension of my work made available in an additional format.

 ---

+### *Site features*

+**What does the 📌 mean?** Where possible, I like to "re-up" news from the past to contextulize a current story without having to regurgitate all the past information.
+By pinning past abstract summaries in a sequential order below a new news story, we can tell a richer narrative without repeating information you may already know.
+And if you haven't been following along or you forgot, then the most salient background information is right there for ya.

+**What are the ✏️ Notables?** WTFJHT is (usually) comprised of two parts: the main section, which is a numbered list of abstract summaries, and the Notables.
+The main section is typically your largest, most impactful stories of the day threaded together to form some sort of narrative.
+The Notables, however, are a _noting_ of all the other important stories that happened, but didn't fit the larger daily narrative.
+The Notables section was created following reader feedback for more stories in the daily update.

+**Is there an RSS feed?** Yep!
+Here are links to the <a href="https://whatthefuckjusthappenedtoday.com/rss.xml">RSS</a>, <a href="https://whatthefuckjusthappenedtoday.com/atom.xml">Atom</a>, and <a href="https://whatthefuckjusthappenedtoday.com/feed.json">JSON</a> feeds.

+---